dsa-mind-map/leetcode-150/04-Stack/Stack_Master_Guide_Final_Complete.md

             else {
                 if (stack.isEmpty() || stack.pop() != ch) {
-                    return false;             // early exit – string is invalid }
+                    return false;             // early exit – string is invalid
+                // stack.isEmpty() → there is no opening bracket to match → invalid.
+                // stack.pop() != ch → the most recent expected closing bracket is different from the current one → invalid.
+                }
             }
         }